Jeff Million and Tom Yeager2

 Evapotranspiration (ET) is the amount of water lost due to plant transpiration and substrate evaporation.
 It represents the amount of water that needs to be resupplied through irrigation (or rain).
 ET is affected by weather and changes daily.

-Capture Factor (CF) is a measure of the plant canopy’s capacity to channel sprinkler irrigation water that would otherwise fall between containers into the container.
-As CF changes, irrigation rates can be adjusted accordingly.
-CF is not applicable for drip and directed-spray irrigation systems, which deliver water directly to the container.
+Capture Factor (CF) is a measure of the plant canopy’s capacity to channel sprinkler irrigation water into the container that would otherwise fall between containers.
+As CF changes, irrigation amounts can be adjusted accordingly.

 Distribution Uniformity (DU) is a measure of the sprinkler irrigation system’s ability to deliver water uniformly throughout the irrigated area.
 As uniformity decreases, irrigation rates must be increased accordingly if all areas within the irrigation zone are to receive the recommended amount of water.